jxyblog

 2. Obtain recordset_id

 Since there are many resolution records under each domain, each resolution record has a recordset_id.
 We need to open Huawei's API debugging tool to check the ID of each resolution record under the domain.
-The API debugging address requires you to log in to your Huawei account first.
+The address for API debugging requires you to log in to your Huawei account first.
 The interface is as follows; fill in the zone_id you just obtained.

 Enter the zone_id and click debug.
 In the right interface, select the recordset_id for the domain you need to resolve, which is the one at the top.
-Be careful not to select the wrong one.
-I have set it for IPv6 resolution, which is AAAA.
+Be careful not to select the wrong one; I have set it for IPv6 resolution, which is AAAA.

 adminname='hw123456789' Administrator account